KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - UI stability has higher priority than aggressive real-time list refresh.
 - Market-driven symbol list changes must preserve selection and must not trigger redundant chart reload.
 - Point-level candle coloring is currently an accepted implementation detail.
+- The current first screening algorithm is normalized close-path distance against BTCUSDT and ETHUSDT.
+- Comparison settings are currently controlled from the main form, not from `Properties.Settings`.

 ## Guidance for future suggestions